clairesunstudio/mayflower-docs/docs/components/atoms/checkbox.md

 #### Checkbox

-Ensure the `id` value is unique in the page to identify the checkbox as a unique item.
+Its `id` attribute identifies the checkbox as a unique element in the page.
+Ensure the `id` value is unique in the page.

 A grouped options share a common value for their `name` attribute.